playcanvas/developer.playcanvas.com/content/user-manual/designer/material-editor.md

 Light maps are blended over the top of the diffuse color to "bake in" lighting.

 ### Render States
 Modify the render states of the Material.
 From here you can enable or disable the Depth Test and Depth Write.
-You can choose to cull front or back faces; and choose the blend mode of Normal or Additive.
+You can choose to cull front or back faces; and choose the blend mode of:
+* None (for no blending).
+* Normal (which uses materials' alpha values to display typical transparency/translucency).
+* Additive (to form a material that, the less transparent it is, the more of its color is added to the material behind it - used for halo lighting effects etc.).